HomeArduinoModules InterfacingWS2812 Neopixel

 Output

-The gif below shows a cyan LED rotating counter-clockwise around the ring.
+The GIF below shows a cyan LED rotating counter-clockwise around the ring.

 #include <Adafruit_NeoPixel.h>